yihui/yihui.org/content/en/2017-09-11-the-bookdown-book-in-retrospect.md

 Writing a book is both fun and pain, but I think it is a very meaningful thing to do.
 I have tried to encourage many people to write something lengthy instead of spending too much time on social media and writing short sentences.

 It is a totally different world.

+[^1]: On a side note, [Gavin Simpson thought](https://twitter.com/ucfagls/status/867455372843405312) "it (the lightgray background) looks like shit", but personally I'm happy with the background.
+Perhaps it has something to do with the printers.
+I'm comfortable as long as the background color is very light.

+[^2]: [...] thank your kids in the preface (without whom you should have finished the book two years earlier)...